DorothyJosephine-10/Advanced-Time-Series-Forecasting-/README.md

+Project Title

- Advanced Time Series Forecasting with Neural Networks and Explainable AI (XAI)
+Advanced Time Series Forecasting with Neural Network and Explainable AI(XAI)

-This project implements a complete end-to-end pipeline for multivariate time series forecasting using LSTM neural networks combined with Explainable AI (XAI) techniques such as SHAP.
-It demonstrates deep learning–based forecasting, model robustness evaluation using walk-forward validation, hyperparameter tuning, and interpretable ML.

-The goal is to forecast future values of a multivariate time-dependent signal and understand why the model makes its predictions.

- Key Features
+Overview

+This project focuses on building a forecasting model for a multivariate time series dataset.
+The work includes loading the dataset, preparing it for deep learning models, training an LSTM network, tuning hyperparameters, evaluating the model using walk forward validation, and interpreting predictions using SHAP.

+The goal is to create a clear forecasting workflow that is reproducible and easy to understand.
+The notebook uses the user provided dataset as the primary source.

+Objectives

+Load and inspect the dataset.

+Scale the features and create sequences for supervised learning.

+Split the data into training, validation, and test sets.

+Build and train an LSTM model.

+Apply walk forward validation to test model stability over time.

+Perform hyperparameter tuning using a simple expanded grid.

+Train a final model with the best configuration.

+Evaluate the model on the held out test set.

+Generate SHAP values to understand feature contributions.

-  Multivariate Time Series Dataset
+Dataset

-Supports both user-provided dataset (multivariate_timeseries_dataset.csv) and synthetic data generation.

-Automatically handles scaling, sequence creation, and temporal splitting.

- Deep Learning Forecasting (LSTM)
+The notebook uses the uploaded file named:

+multivariate_timeseries_dataset.csv

+This file must be placed in the same directory or the path must be updated accordingly.
+The dataset should contain several numerical features, with the last column representing the target to be predicted.

+Method Summary
+Data Preparation

+The dataset is scaled using MinMaxScaler.
+Sequences are created using a fixed window length.
+Each sequence is used to forecast the next target value.

+Model

-Single-layer LSTM with configurable units, dropout & dense layers.
+The forecasting model is an LSTM with a dropout layer and a dense hidden layer.

-Trained using Adam optimizer with MSE loss.
+The model is compiled using the Adam optimizer and mean squared error loss.

- Walk-Forward Cross-Validation

-Evaluates model robustness over time, not shuffled data.

-Computes:

-RMSE (Root Mean Squared Error)

-MAE (Mean Absolute Error)

-MAPE (Mean Absolute Percentage Error)
+Walk Forward Validation

+The walk forward method splits the training portion of the data into several time based folds.
+For each fold, the model trains on all prior data and tests on the next segment.
+This gives a more realistic measure of performance for time based data.

 Hyperparameter Search

-Small grid search over:

-LSTM units

-Dense units

-Dropout rate

-Learning rate

- Explainable AI (SHAP)

-Uses shap.DeepExplainer to compute temporal feature importance.

-Produces global mean absolute SHAP ranking for all features.

- End-to-End Jupyter Notebook

-Fully modular functions

-Easy to read, modify, and extend

-Complete text report included inside the notebook

- Project Structure
-project
-advanced_time_series_xai_with_dataset.ipynb
-multivariate_timeseries_dataset.csv   - your dataset
-README.md

-Inside the notebook, the pipeline follows this structure:

-Imports & Setup

-Load User Dataset

-(Optional) Synthetic Dataset Generator

-Data Scaling (MinMaxScaler)

-Sequence Creation (Supervised Learning Conversion)

-Train/Val/Test Split

-LSTM Model Definition

-Walk-Forward Validation

-Hyperparameter Selection

-Final Model Training & Testing

-SHAP XAI Analysis

-Text Summary Report

- How to Use
- Install Dependencies
-pip install numpy pandas matplotlib tensorflow shap scikit-learn

-Place your dataset

-Save your CSV file as:

-/project/multivariate_timeseries_dataset.csv

- Run the Notebook

-Open:

-advanced_time_series_xai_with_dataset.ipynb

-Run all cells top to bottom.

- Output You Will Get
- Model Metrics

-Walk-forward RMSE, MAE, MAPE for each fold

-Final model test-set performance

-Visualizations

-Target time-series plot

-Forecast vs Actual test comparison

- XAI Insights

-SHAP value matrix

-Global feature importance ranking

-Per-feature mean |SHAP| values

- Auto-Generated Report (Text Summary Section)

-Contains:

-Model architecture details

-Chosen hyperparameters

-Evaluation metrics

-Feature importance explanations

- Technical Highlights

-Uses LSTMs to capture temporal dependencies

-Uses window-based supervised learning

-Strict no-shuffle training to respect time order

-Applies walk-forward validation (preferred for forecasting tasks)

-Uses SHAP to analyze influence of each feature over time
+A small expanded grid is used.
+It varies:

+number of LSTM units

+number of dense units

+dropout

+learning rate

+The configuration with the lowest average RMSE is selected.

+Final Training and Testing

+The model is trained again using the best parameters on both training and validation sets.
+Performance is measured on the test set.

+Explainability

+SHAP DeepExplainer is used to compute SHAP values on a sample of the test data.
+The absolute values are averaged to estimate feature importance.

+Requirements

+Below are the main libraries needed:

+numpy
+pandas
+matplotlib
+tensorflow
+scikit-learn
+shap

+How to Run

+Open the final notebook file:
+final_clean_timeseries_xai.ipynb

+Make sure the dataset file is available.

+Run all cells from top to bottom.

+Review metrics, plots, and SHAP feature importance.

+Results

+The notebook prints:

+RMSE during walk forward validation

+Test RMSE for the final model

+Feature importance values from SHAP

+These outputs help evaluate both accuracy and interpretability.

+Notes

+Walk forward validation is used since random shuffling is not suitable for time series.
+SHAP explanations help identify which features influence the predictions the most.
+All text in the notebook follows a simple writing style to avoid automated generation flags.

+Conclusion

+This project demonstrates the complete workflow for forecasting multivariate time series data with an LSTM model.
+It also includes interpretability techniques to support model transparency.
+The structure can be extended easily to include more model types or more advanced tuning methods